01-edu/public/subjects/zappy/README.md

 - You need to implement the ability to click on a square to see its details, such as how many items of each are inside the square.
 It should look like a floating window, tooltip or something else.
 - You need to make sure that the visualization of sounds is included.

-The graphic part can be developed in [Javascript, Python, C, C++, PHP, Perl, etc].
+The graphic part can be developed in a language of your choice [Javascript, Python, C, C++, PHP, Perl, etc].
 This will communicate within the network with the `server` to retrieve the contents of the `map, teams, inventories, etc`, everything that is needed to see what is happening in the game.

 ### BONUS